uxbyjoao/handshake/README.md

     - `heading`: The big heading you see.
     - `body`: The body below the heading.
 This supports Markdown, so if you need to add `<em>` or `<a>` tags, just use Markdown syntax and it'll parse it for you.
   - `icons`: This is a list of icons which gets rendered on the site's bottom bar.
 Every icon has these properties:
     - `id`: This must be a FontAwesome `fa-<icon>` icon class, only without the `fa-` prefix.
 Say you want a GitHub icon.
-This should read `github` (case sensitive!).
+This should read `github`.
+Note that this is case sensitive.
+You can use [any icon available in FontAwesome](http://fontawesome.io/icons/).
     - `url`: The destination URL for the icon's link.
     - `title` (optional): You can optionally add this, as it gets thrown in the `<a>` tag as a `title` property.

-If you're customizing the templates in the `src/templates` folder, the `templateLocals` field gets parsed into a JavaScript object and is passed to Pug as template locals, so you can add custom fields to it if you want to use them down in the templates.
+If you're customizing the templates in the `src/templates` folder, `templateLocals` gets parsed into a JavaScript object and is passed to Pug as template locals, so you can add custom fields to it if you want to use them down in the templates.

 ## Default Themes